Anger management: Criminals

-Post-traumatic stress disorder (PTSD) individuals
+People with PTSD

 This group can benefit from extended CBT dealing with anger management issues.
-One study dealing with n= 86 war veterans found that during the 12 sessions of training, anger traits slightly dropped as well as small reductions in expressing anger.
+One study dealing with n=86 war veterans found that during the 12 sessions of training, anger traits slightly dropped as well as small reductions in expressing anger.
 Research also indicates that their antisocial personality traits upon return can put them behind in society, so finding the right anger management courses is of vital importance.
 There were not significant enough findings from this study to definitely recommend veterans with PTSD to use CBT anger management courses.

 People with traumatic brain injuries

 People with a traumatic brain injury (TBI) can display impulsive, aggressive and dangerous actions.
 A study in the Brain Injury showed that one way to prevent such actions is a community-based treatment of people with TBI.
 Results indicated that the need to lash out diminished after the 12-week program, and a series of post-treatment testing showed a decline in self-reported frequency of angry actions.
 Other specific results included: significant decreases in the frequency of experiencing angry feelings and the frequency of outward expression of anger as well as significant increases in the frequency of controlling feelings of anger.